nanomarkup/sb/src/cmd/readme.txt

 	ModManager
 	cobra.Command
 }
-    CmdModIniter command creates a main.sb module and initialize it with the main item.
-If the main item is exist then do nothing.
+    CmdModIniter command creates a apps.sb module and initialize it with the apps item.
+If the apps item is exist then do nothing.

 type CmdReader struct {
 	Reader